Friday, March 29, 2024

 Swam to me.

-So you could swim longer.
+A trick I played so you could swim longer.

 But gradually you learnt to swim across the whole pool.